fisikon

 DEPA is the company that introduced natural gas to Greece implementing a big energy investment.

-With the continuous expansions of the natural gas pipelines, DEPA Group is bringing natural gas to more and more regions of the country.
+With the continuous expansion of the natural gas pipelines, DEPA Group brought natural gas to more and more regions of the country.

-Having entered into long-term pipeline natural gas and LNG supply contracts, it supports the supply sufficiency and security of the country and at the same time it develops significant initiatives so that Greece can play an essential role as a hub of natural gas transit to Europe from countries with rich natural gas deposits.
+Committed to long-term pipeline natural gas and LNG supply contracts, DEPA supports Greece’s energy security while developing significant initiatives so that Greece can play an essential role as a natural gas transit hub to Europe.

-Our vision is to be a strong regional energy company offering quality and innovative services contributing, thus, to the society’s welfare.
+Our vision is to be a strong regional energy company offering quality and innovative services contributing, thus, to sustainability and society’s welfare.

-• To take advantage the geographical position and the energy potential of Greece to set up and exploit the development opportunities in Greece and the wider area.
+• To take advantage of the geographical location and the energy potential of Greece to set up and exploit new development opportunities domestically and regionally.

-• To create a modern and economically efficient organization that will respond and successfully adapt to the changing needs of the market and the society and will exploit the future development opportunities, enhancing its services all the time, with respect to the people, the society and the environment.
+• To create a modern and efficient organization that will respond and successfully adapt to the changing needs of the market and the society and will exploit the future development opportunities, continuously improving its services, with respect to the people, the society, and the environment.